leungsekyu/Coursera-Single-Page-Web-Applications-with-AngularJS-Lecture-46/README.md

 # Description
-A minimum implementation of Lecture46 with Karma.
+A minimum implementation of Coursera Single Page Web Applications with AngularJS Lecture 46 with **Karma**.

 # Source
 ## Lecture